 People-Psychological: Are the employees who perform the preventive maintenance sufficiently motivated and trained to do this detail-oriented work correctly?

 Management: Is preventive maintenance built into business processes and operations, and are operations systems designed to produce good preventive maintenance outcomes?

-And according to technical training resource ODESIE, any preventive maintenance program should be clearly defined, with well-documented maintenance activities for each piece of equipment.
+Any preventive maintenance program should be clearly defined, with well-documented maintenance activities for each piece of equipment.
 It should also be regularly reviewed and adjusted as necessary.

 Assembling a program like this can be a challenge, but the basic building blocks of what "The Complete Guide" calls the engineering component—which is arguably the most critical part—are simple processes and schedules.
 Consider these preventive maintenance checklists as a starting point as you think about the maintenance activities that can help keep your facility functioning.

 - Inspect lighting on a regular schedule.
 Make sure your inspection list includes all the lighting in your facility:

 - Check all exit lighting for proper installation and function

 - Check all interior lighting for proper installation and function